jbrozy/oscar/README.md

 ## Description

-**osc-route** This library is for educational purposes.
+This library is for educational purposes.
 The idea is to make dedicated Endpoints for the OSC Protocol by parsing the OSC-Message and forward it via the OSC Router to the matching Controller.
 Since this library uses the Reflection-API the processing of a single OSC-Message will be noticably slower.

 ## Features